OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ## Upload an existing package

+The web application we are deploying requires some code to deploy.
+Octopus Deploy makes this code available to deployment targets through packages.
+A package is some code that will deploy to a target.
+In this case it will be a deployable tutorial that your web application can display.

-The following is a the package that you will be using to deploy with Octopus Deploy:
+The following is the package that you will be using to deploy with Octopus Deploy:

 > [guide.1.0.0.zip](https://octopus.com/images/docs/hello-world.1.0.0.zip)